ManujDA/Takeaway-Business-Data-Analysis-Dashboard/README.md

-# Takeaway Business Data Analysis Dashboard Using PowerBI
+# Takeaway Business Data Analysis Dashboard

 This project involves developing a Power BI dashboard to analyse transactional data from a takeaway business.
 The primary objective is to generate actionable insights to drive strategic decision-making and enhance business performance.